How to Create a Company Page on LinkedIn [+ 7 Best Practices]

 1. In-person Events: They are organized offline at a physical venue and can be promoted on LinkedIn.

-2. Online Events: They can be of three types:
+2. Online Events: They can be of two types -

-Hosted off LinkedIn but promoted on LinkedIn.
-Here, organizers must share an external link for attendees.
+• External Events: Hosted outside LinkedIn but promoted on LinkedIn.
+Organizers share an external registration or event link.

 Native Videos